 Those who already have the above-mentioned levers in the focus of their own entrepreneurial activities can also join initiatives such as Entrepreneurs 4 Future.
 Or sign the Sustainable Web Manifesto, for example.

 It's not always that easy to find good sustainable suppliers.
 For example, we spent a long time researching what has a better eco-balance: Cloth towels vs paper towels vs reusable towel rolls for employees.
-How do you go about finding the "greenest" solution in each case?
+What is your approach to finding the "greenest" solution in each case?

 Research is not always easy as there are still many "unsustainable solutions" out there.
 We would be thrilled if suppliers, tools and products would indicate the ecological footprint.
 But that is probably still a vision of the future at the moment.